-You understand that the accuracy and completeness of any document prepared by us is dependent upon your alertness to assure that it contains all material facts relating to the subject and purpose of such document and that such document must not contain any misrepresentations of a material fact nor omit information necessary to make the statements therein not misleading.
+You understand that the accuracy and completeness of any work or document prepared by us is dependent upon your alertness to assure that it contains all material facts relating to the subject and purpose of such document and that such document must not contain any misrepresentations of a material fact nor omit information necessary to make the statements therein not misleading.
 To that end, you agree to review all documents prepared by us for their factual accuracy and completeness prior to any use thereof.
 You also acknowledge that this responsibility continues through our engagement in the event that such document becomes deficient in this regard.
 You hereby represent and warrant that any material, information, reports, and financial statements, whether rendered orally or in writing, furnished to us by you will be accurate, and that we may rely upon the truth or accuracy of such information.

 - Confidentiality and Conflicts

 In the absence of a conflict as described above, you acknowledge that we will be free to represent any other client, either generally or in any matter in which you may have an interest.
 We do not view this advance consent to permit unauthorized disclosure or use of any client confidences.
-Under Maryland Rules of Professional Conduct, we are obligated to and shall preserve the confidentiality of any confidential information you provide to us.
+Under the Maryland Rules of Professional Conduct, we are obligated to and shall preserve the confidentiality of any confidential information you provide to us.
 In this connection, we may obtain nonpublic personal information about you in the course of our representation.
 We restrict access to your nonpublic personal information to firm personnel and, as appropriate, third parties assisting in that representation.
 We maintain appropriate physical, electronic, and procedural safeguards to protect your nonpublic personal information.
 We do not disclose nonpublic personal information about our clients or former clients to anyone, except as permitted by law and Maryland Rules of Professional Conduct.
 We do not disclose to you or use on your behalf any documents or information with respect to which we owe a duty of confidentiality to another client or person.

 During the course of our representation, each of us may have the opportunity to correspond using numerous communication mediums.
 In addition to traditional delivery methods, such as postal service and telephone, constantly developing technology offers further means that are generally accepted and used by individuals and businesses.
-For convenience and expediency, each of us may utilize these other means, which include facsimile, cellular, and cordless telephones, and electronic mail.
+For convenience and expediency, each of us may utilize these other means, which include facsimile, cellular, video, and cordless telephones, electronic mail, and cloud sharing.
 It is important to understand that these mediums are not necessarily secure from interception or alteration by others and may not receive protection under state or federal law.
 Transmitted information is capable of interception and immediate reproduction, alteration, and widespread distribution at relatively little cost or effort.
 We intend to use these mediums to communicate with you and others during the course of our representation.
 However, we should each be aware of the security concerns and consider these issues when using these means of communication.

 - Document Retention

-We maintain electronic records of all client files and destroy (by shredding) all paper documents related to the matter within seven (7) days after a document has been received and digitally preserved digitally in portable document format (PDF).
+We maintain electronic records of all client files and destroy (by shredding) all paper documents related to the matter within seven (7) days after a document has been received and digitally preserved in portable document format (PDF).
 If you wish to receive the original paper copy of all file documents, you should notify us immediately of your desire.
 Our policy of destroying original paper documents does not apply to signed wills, trust agreements, deeds, etc., and these original documents will either be retained by us in safekeeping or returned to you.
 After we conclude our services, upon your request, we will deliver to you a PDF copy of your files provided your account is fully paid.
 The firm typically retains files digitally for a period of seven years following the conclusion of the representation (determined either by the conclusion of the relevant legal process or by the termination of the attorney‐client relationship, whichever occurs first).
 Client is entitled to possession of the file in PDF at any time prior to destruction, but understands and agrees that the file may be destroyed in accordance with the firm’s file destruction guidelines.

 - Termination of Engagement